gaathapatel07/qr-code-generator/README.md

 # QR Code Generator

-A responsive QR Code Generator built using HTML, CSS, and JavaScript.
-This application allows users to generate QR codes instantly from text, URLs, or other input.
+A lightweight web application that generates QR codes instantly from text, URLs, and other user inputs using HTML, CSS, and JavaScript.

+## Overview

+QR Code Generator provides a simple and responsive interface for creating scannable QR codes in real time.
+The project demonstrates front-end development concepts, API integration, and dynamic user interaction.

 ## Features

-* Generate QR codes in real-time
+* Generate QR codes instantly
 * Convert text and URLs into scannable QR codes
-* Clean and responsive user interface
+* Responsive and user-friendly interface
 * Fast and lightweight implementation
-* Beginner-friendly project structure
+* Simple project structure

 ## Technologies Used